The Roaring Twenties: Production

 Gladys George replaced Ann Sheridan who had replaced Lee Patrick who had replaced Glenda Farrell for the character of Panama Smith.

 Anatole Litvak was the original director.

 The soundtrack arranged by Ray Heindorf showcases the quintessential Warner Brothers catalog of early 20th century popular tunes; of which Priscilla Lane gets to sing at least three onscreen in character as a nightclub chanteuse.

 Reception

 In 2008, the American Film Institute nominated the film for its Top 10 Gangster Films list.

-In 2024 Cherwell wrote that it was "the only gangster film of its era that bears comparison with the later masterworks of Francis Ford Coppola and Martin Scorsese".

 The review aggregator Rotten Tomatoes reports that 100% of critics have given the film a positive review, based on 14 reviews.

 In popular culture

 The Carol Burnett Show parodied the movie as "The Boring Twenties", with Carol Burnett parodying the Panama Smith character as Havana Jones.